kekelp/keru/README.md

 - Mundane stuff like text input, scroll areas, more built-in widgets, ...

+- And much more

 ## Open questions and unsolved issues

 - "Reactivity": skipping the redeclaration code or part of it when the underlying state is known to be unchanged

 - Less room for mistakes: forgetting `add()` or `place()` for a node, or using the same "unique" key multiple times by mistake.
-There are solutions for most things like this, but they come with their own downsides
+There are solutions for most of these issues, but they come with their own downsides

 - The current way of doing custom rendered UI elements can result in some alpha blending problems

-- Problems with winit/wgpu: takes forever to start up, resizing isn't smooth on linux/X11, ...
+- Problems with winit/wgpu: takes forever to start up, resizing the window isn't smooth on some platforms ...